Skip to main content

 4. Overlooking Cost Awareness

-DynamoDB pricing can be complex (on-demand vs provisioned, read/write units).
+DynamoDB pricing can surprise teams who don't plan for it.
+On-demand vs provisioned, GSI costs, and reserved capacity decisions significantly impact bills.
 Candidates should understand cost implications of their design choices.

 5. Conflating DynamoDB with Relational Databases